 Point the nozzle or hose at the base of the fire – the point where the fuel is burning – not at the flames themselves.
 This is the most commonly misunderstood step.

 Flames are the visible product of combustion, but they are not the source.
 Directing the extinguishing agent at the flames achieves little because the fuel below continues to ignite.
-Aiming at the base suppresses the fuel source, which is where combustion is actually occurring.
+Aiming at the base suppresses the fuel source, which is where combustion is occurring.

 Stand at a safe distance – typically 6 to 8 feet – before discharging.
 Move closer only if the fire responds and begins to shrink.